alphaX86/alphaX86/README.md

 -->

 I'm Aadhitya A, student developer, nerd, gamer, open source and ML Enthusiast.
-I just thought I coupd give myself an intro 😂.
+I just thought I could give myself an intro 😂.
 Anyways, it's nice to meet you all! 👋👋

 - 🔭 I’m currently working on ML, Full Stack and any other open source type.
 - 🌱 I’m currently learning the basics of open source program, ML and any topic that makes me interested!